statamic/docs/content/collections/extending-docs/addons.md

 This will scaffold out everything you need to get started as a [private addon](#private-addons) within your site's `addons` directory.

-Eventually, an addon will be available on Packagist and installable through Composer (and therefore live inside your `vendor` directory).
+Eventually, an addon may be available on Packagist and installable through Composer (and therefore live inside your `vendor` directory).
 During development however, you can keep it on your local filesystem as a path repository.

 :::tip
 If you don't plan on distributing your addon or sharing it between multiple projects, you can take a simpler approach and just [add things to your Laravel application](/extending).
 :::

+### What's in an addon?

 An addon consists of at least a `composer.json` and a service provider.
 Your directory may be placed anywhere, but for the sake of this example, we'll put it in `addons/acme/example`